Understanding Inpatient Rehabilitation

 During Your Stay

 While you are on the Inpatient Rehabilitation Unit you will be expected to be up and dressed each day.
-A therapist or and nursing staff will be available to assist you with your morning routine as needed and this may be part of your therapy.
+A therapist or member of the nursing team will be available to assist you with your morning routine as needed and this may be part of your therapy.

 The services received during your inpatient rehabilitation stay will depend on your individual needs and skill level.
 The Inpatient Rehabilitation Units at both Cobb and Kennestone hospitals provide the following services: